SayantanHRoy/SayantanHRoy.github.io/_pages/about.md

   - /about.html
 ---

 I am a fifth-year Economics PhD student at Purdue University, specializing in spending programs and their role in mitigating economic shocks.
-My research particularly explores how labor dynamics varies with market size.
+My research explores how labor dynamics varies with market size.

 ## Education
 - PhD in Economics, Purdue University (Expected 2026)